 If you plan to operate your business in a single province, you can just register provincially.
 This is a more simple and affordable option for many businesses, but limits them geographically and does not protect the name of their business outside their province of registration.
 That means a company with the exact same name as you can incorporate in another province.
 You can always incorporate federally later, or add extra-provincial registrations if you expand out of your home province.

 Typically, you would need to register for an extra-provincial registration in a province if you have employees, facilities, offices, or other substantial assets in that jurisdiction.
 Simply making sales of goods or services, or even entering into contracts does not necessarily mean that you need to register in that province.
 Your lawyer will be able to determine if you require any extra-provincial registrations.

-The fees shown in the following table are based on basic incorporations.
+Download the info-sheet above to see a full breakdown of the government fees.
 If you choose to incorporate federally, you will also have to pay for extra-provincial or extra-territorial registration in the provinces and territories you’ll be conducting business.

 Goodlawyer is an interactive online service that makes it faster and easier for clients to find and hire legal help solely based on their preferences.
 We are not a law firm, do not provide any legal services, legal advice or “lawyer referral services” and do not provide or participate in any legal representation.